 Thoracic Surgery: David Jablons, Chief, Section of Thoracic Surgery

-Senior APEX Analyst: John Hilman, Adult Business Line Finance
+Senior APEX Analyst: John Hillman, Adult Business Line Finance

 ABSTRACT:

 Routine daily chest x-rays (CXRs) have been historically preformed as a “standard procedure” following lung transplantation at UCSF.
 However, many of these CXRs are ordered in asymptomatic patients without any impact on the overall clinical course and/or management, resulting in: 1) unnecessary patient radiation exposure, 2) unnecessary utilization of the already limited radiological resources (time and personnel), 3) increased cost to the patient and, 4) reduced net revenue for each transplant case rate.
 Moreover, these unnecessarily performed CXR may result in sleep disruptions, as they are typically obtained between 03:00-05:00 am.